kokkos/kokkos/BUILD.md

 # Installing and Using Kokkos

+This document contains build instructions for users.
+For build system details for development, refer to the [developer instructions](DEVELOPER.md).

 ## Kokkos Philosophy
 Kokkos provides a modern CMake style build system.
 As C++ continues to develop for C++20 and beyond, CMake is likely to provide the most robust support